arkivverket/nikita-noark5-core/docs/general/odata.md

 This is related to the way the lexer sees INTEGER defined first and passing 12 as an integer to the parser rather than a literal or quoted literal.
-There is no point in spending days now trying to fix this so I am documenting this so we can revisit it later.
+There is no point in spending days now trying to fix this, so I am documenting this, so we can revisit it later.